EnzoRg/rf-electronic-systems/README.md

 ## Radio Link Planning
 #### Radio Link
-- Designed link planning of a Radio Transmission at 8 GHz.
+- Designed link planning of a radio transmission at 8 GHz.
 - Simulation with **Radio Mobile**.

 #### Calculated of the signal attenuation
-- Calculated de signal attenuation with a COST 231 Walfisch- Ikegami Model.
+- Calculated the signal attenuation of 4G with a COST 231 Walfisch-Ikegami Model.

 ## Amplifier
-- Designed of a three stages RF amplifier at 100 MH, calculated the power for 1W.
+- Designed of a three stages RF amplifier at 100 MHz,
+- Calculated the power for 1W.
-- Simulated in **ADS Keysight**.
+- Determinated stability in **ADS Keysight**.